ogundiyantobiloba/opennms-tutorials-1/session3/Exercise-3-1.md

 A set of example configurations as a result of completing this exercise are provided in [Example Configurations](../session3/minimal-minion-activemq/example-configurations/) but try the exercise first before looking at the examples.

-## Step 1 - check you can send traps and generte events with the initial config
+## Step 1 - check you can send traps and generate events with the initial config

 You should have already copied your initially generated  `eventconf.xml` and `CHUBB-TVBS-CAMERA-MIB.events.xml` files into your docker compose example and restarted OpenNMS.